Learn more about how JungleMail tracking works.

 4. JungleMail locates the primary destination (the actual URL) and gives it to the JungleMail Web Part to redirect the recipient to the actual URL.

-For JungleMail to track opens and clicks of external users or internal users connecting via external or mobile devices, you will need to place JungleMail Tracker Web Part and JungleMail Subscription Web Part on an external SharePoint site collection with anonymous access.
-In other words, tracking requires anonymous access to the empty site collection where only JungleMail Tracking Web Part is stored.
+For JungleMail to track opens and clicks properly, you will need to place JungleMail Tracker Web Part on an external dedicated SharePoint site collection.
 Please note that the actual tracking data is stored in your main (internal) site collection, which is not publicly available.
-Read more on how to create a site collection with anonymous access.